-

 There is no statutory minimum period of service which provides benefits to employees upon termination.

-An example of these service-related benefits are redundancy compensation provisions that calculate the compensation based on the number of years the employee has been employed by the same employer.
-It is not uncommon for the compensation to be capped at a maximum amount.
+An example of these service-related benefits is redundancy compensation provisions that provide for a specified payment to be made to an employee where their employment is terminated for redundancy.
+Redundancy compensation can be a set figure, or it can increase over time, for example where it involves a calculation based on the number of years the employee has been employed by the same employer.
+However, it is not uncommon for the compensation to be capped at a maximum amount.

 -